RMIT-COSC1127-1125-AI/AI20-DOC/FAQ-PACMAN.md

 ## I submitted wrongly (e.g., didn't tag correctly) and is now after the due date, can you consider my submission?

-We will not fix any submission and it is your responsability to do it correctly.
+We will not fix any submission and it is your responsibility to do it correctly.

 However, the nice thing about git-based projects/assessments is that we can rely on commits.
 If you have submitted your tag incorrectly (did not tag it at all, tagged with different name or different capital letters), then please fix your submission by tagging the specific commit you want me to mark.
 I will use the timestamp of the commit itself, not of when it was tagged.
 This means that if the commit was done before the deadline, then all good!!
 Isn't this cool?